risk-first/website/docs/risks/Coordination-Risk.md

 ## Decision Making

-Within a team, [Coordination Risk](Coordination-Risk.md) is at its core about resolving [Internal Model](../thinking/Glossary.md#internal-model) conflicts in order that everyone can agree on a [Goal In Mind](../thinking/Glossary.md#goal-in-mind) and cooperate on getting it done.
+Within a team, [Coordination Risk](Coordination-Risk.md) is at its core about resolving [Internal Model](../thinking/Glossary.md#internal-model) conflicts in order that everyone can agree on a [Goal](../thinking/Glossary.md#goal) and cooperate on getting it done.
 Therefore, [Coordination Risk](Coordination-Risk.md) is worse on projects with more members, and worse in organisations with more staff.

 As an individual, do you suffer from [Coordination Risk](Coordination-Risk.md) at all?
 Maybe:  sometimes, you can feel "conflicted" about the best way to solve a problem.
 And weirdly, usually _not thinking about it_ helps.
 Sleeping too.
 (Rich Hickey calls this "[Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc)").
 This is probably because, unbeknownst to you, your subconscious is furiously communicating internally, trying to resolve these conflicts itself, and will let you know when it has come to a resolution.